top of page

 Visit Websites Through Their Official Links

-A foolproof way to protect yourself is to avoid clicking on any ads.
-Instead, visit the brand’s official website directly.
-If there’s a legitimate “big sale,” it will be featured there.
-This approach is effective for all types of phishing—simply bypass the ads and go straight to the source.
+One of the best ways to stay safe is to avoid clicking on ads.
+Go directly to the brand’s official website instead.
+If there’s a real sale, you’ll see it there.
+This approach works for all types of phishing.
+Just skip the ads and visit the official site.

 Enable DNS Filtering

-A DNS filter helps protect you from accidental clicks by redirecting your browser to a warning page if it detects a threat.
-These filters scan for warning signs and block dangerous sites, keeping you safe even if you unintentionally click on a malvertising link.
+A DNS filter protects you from accidental clicks by sending your browser to a warning page if it finds a threat.
+These filters look for warning signs and block dangerous sites, so you stay safe even if you click a malvertising link by mistake.

 Never Log in Right After Clicking an Ad